CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics.md

 <Image img={require('../../../static/img/cad2/pop_rock_band.jpg')} alt="hostile band rock guitar show" />
 Image by <a href="https://pixabay.com/users/marcisio-1043956/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=886041" target="_blank">Marcísio Coelho Mac Hostile</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=886041" target="_blank">Pixabay</a>

-## Introduction
+## A. Introduction

-Studies show that not being able to hear the lyrics in music is an important problem to tackle for those with hearing loss [2].
+Studies show that not being able to hear the lyrics in music is an important problem to tackle for those with hearing loss [[1]](#refs).
 Consequently, this task is about improving the intelligibility of lyrics when listening to pop/rock over headphones.
 But this needs to be done without losing too much audio quality - you can't improve intelligibility just by turning off the rest of the band!
 For this reason, we will be evaluating both intelligibility and audio quality, and giving you different targets to explore the balance between these attributes.

 This task could be tackled in many different ways using machine learning.
 A few examples: